-Portfolio Returns Utilized: Unless otherwise noted, the strategy returns utilized in creating the charts described above are HYPOTHETICAL returns drawn from our research reports.
+Portfolio Returns Utilized: Unless otherwise noted, the strategy returns utilized in creating your portfolio returns as described above are HYPOTHETICAL returns drawn from our research reports.
 These results were achieved by means of retroactive application of a computer model and may not represent the results of actual trading.
 Annual returns are compounded monthly and are inclusive of the last full trading week of the year, but may not necessarily include the last trading day of the year.
-Research Report results are NOT represented as actual trading or client experience nor do they reflect the impact on decision making of economic or market factors experienced during actual management of funds.
-Where returns or risk of your portfolio are referenced the returns are your actual account's risk and return, net of your advisory fees.
+Research report results are NOT represented as actual trading or client experience nor do they reflect the impact on decision making of economic or market factors experienced during actual management of funds.
+Where returns or risk of your portfolio are referenced the returns are your actual account's risk and return, gross of your advisory fees.

-"Net of your advisory fees" means the advisory fees and Quantified Funds ("Affiliated Funds") credits reflected in your account in the first period shown on your OnTarget Monitor chart.
-Currently, your rate could be higher or lower as the value of your account changes.
-For example, under the FPI fee schedule as the assets under management increases, the fee rate can decrease.
+"Net of your advisory fees" means the advisory fees and Quanitified Funds ("Affiliated Funds") credits reflected in your account in the first period shown on your OnTarget Monitor chart.
 Other fees may apply, as well.
 All expenses are required to be disclosed in each investment's prospectus, available from your financial representative and the product provider.
 Various minimum-holding periods for each fund may be utilized to comply with trading restrictions.
 Fund or Advisor may change these periods.
 Actual investment performance of any trading strategy may frequently be materially different than the results shown.